atyvaert/classifying_competitive_actions/README.md

 # coding
 In this GitHub repository, you will find the code accompanying the extensive experimental analysis performed in the master dissertation of Artur Tyvaert.
 It is important to first read this notebook to gain more understanding about the structure of these notebooks.
+To find the best-performing approach in this classification setting with respect to the macro-average F1 metric, I conducted an extensive experimental analysis using various text representation methods, resampling techniques, and base classifiers to evaluate the performance of a wide range of different models.
+Next, I also evaluated the results of two transformer models, which have proven to achieve state-of-the-art performance for various natural language processing tasks

 First, I explored the data in the notebook '0.
 Data exploration and data splitting.'.
 In this notebook, I load in the original data and explore the raw data.
 In this notebook, I give more explanation about the class imbalance issues, the data splitting, and the recategorization of the categories.
 The recategorized data is stored in 'silver_data'.